Nancy LT Hamilton

 “I have a Tahitian Pearl Bangle project that I want to get to and need to know the proper or safe way to solder the bangle closed so as not to hurt the Pearl.
 The pearl is drilled straight through.
 Once I have the Pearl on the bangle wire, should I use a heat sink or some kind of compound on the Pearl so it withstands the heat of the torch for soldering the bracelet closed?”

-Some people find a way to submerge the heat sensitive material in water.
+Some people find a way to submerge the heat-sensitive material in water.
 Is there any way you can prop it so that it is completely submerged?
 The water will keep the pearl from getting hot.
-Another option is to use something like Rio’s Chill Gel.
+There are special soldering compounds that are designed to protect stones from heat, that you can try too.
+You can even use a potato or Paperclay!

 Viewers response after attending a class: